 Series Outline

-- Hardware Sprites - fast, colourful, graphics with minimal resources
+- Hardware Sprites - fast, colourful graphics for games

 Requirements